Skip to navigation Skip to content

 • Document tools and Document list including debt raising and/or compliance activity details

-• Check if an Authorised Review Officer (ARO) has already made a decision regarding a debt waiver.
-If so a review of an ARO decision requires approval from the Review of Decision Helpdesk.
-If the helpdesk gives approval, a delegated officer can complete the review.
+• Checking if an Authorised Review Officer (ARO) has already made a decision regarding a debt waiver.
+If so, a review of an ARO decision requires approval from Appeals Policy and Program.
+If approval is granted, a delegated officer can complete the review.
 See Secretary initiated review of decision

 In Process Direct: